 Is Saltillo a Good Flooring Choice?

-Just Vacuum or Sweep, and Mop: Most of the time a quick vacuuming or sweeping is all that a Saltillo tile floor needs to make it look fantastic.
-When dirty or sticky, you can just mop with water, diluted vinegar (1 part vinegar to 10 parts water), or a floor cleaner made for clay tiles.
-We have five children, a dog, a cat and three birds.
+- Just Vacuum or Sweep, and Mop: Most of the time a quick vacuuming or sweeping is all that a Saltillo tile floor needs to make it look fantastic.
+When dirty or sticky, you can just mop with water.
+I also often add Stonetech daily cleaner (although I don't mop daily!).
+I used to get this at Home Depot but they stopped carrying it, so I was glad to find it again on Amazon.
+Since it is concentrated, I have used the same gallon of concentrate for a couple of years, which makes it much cheaper than other floor cleaners I've used.
+We have five children, a dog, two cats, and three birds.
 I generally need to vacuum the main living area every day, but I really only mop every other week.
 When I had another flooring, it needed mopping every other day.

 Making the Tiles by Hand

 Even though I love our Saltillo, this flooring won't work for everyone.
-Each Saltillo tile is hand made and so the surface is not completely flat the way ceramic tiles, marble, and other machine manufactured tiles are.
+Each Saltillo tile is hand-made and so the surface is not completely flat the way ceramic tiles, marble, and other machine-manufactured tiles are.
 In addition, the larger grout lines make the flooring more uneven.
-This creates a more rustic look which won't fit into every home décor.
+This creates a more rustic look that won't fit into every home décor.
 In addition, it can be more difficult for people who have trouble walking, or for wheelchairs.